AlejandraRocks/Seismic-AI-Assistant/README.md

 - Provides a **simple UI** with **Gradio**.
 - ⚙️ Supports embedding regeneration and live testing.

+## New Feature: Seismic Processor Web App (Gradio)

+We have added a Gradio web application that allows you to upload a `.segy` file, process it using Seismic Unix, and download the resulting processed `.segy` file.

 ---

 ## Installation & Setup